richiq/umongo-async-mongomock/docs/userguide.rst

     >>> Duck().pk
     None

-Ok so now we got our data in a way we can insert it to MongoDB through our favorite driver.
-In fact most of the time you don't need to use ``to_mongo`` directly.
+Most of the time, the user doesn't need to use ``to_mongo`` directly.
+It is called internally by :meth:`umongo.Document.commit`` which is the method used to commit changes to the database.
-Instead you can directly ask the document to ``commit`` it changes in database:

 .. code-block:: python

     >>> odwin = Dog(name='Odwin', breed='Labrador')
     >>> odwin.commit()

-You get also access to Object Oriented version of your driver methods:
+μMongo provides access to Object Oriented versions of driver methods:

 .. code-block:: python